MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

 ### DNS configuration using Azure-integrated private DNS zones

-If you set up private DNS zones for Azure Arc-enabled Kubernetes clusters when creating the private endpoint, your on-premises Kubernetes clusters must be able to forward DNS queries to the built-in Azure DNS servers to resolve the private endpoint addresses correctly.
+If you selected **Yes** for **Integrate with private DNS zone** when creating the private endpoint, your on-premises Kubernetes clusters must be able to forward DNS queries to the built-in Azure DNS servers to resolve the private endpoint addresses correctly.
 You need a DNS forwarder in Azure (either a purpose-built VM or an Azure Firewall instance with DNS proxy enabled), after which you can configure your on-premises DNS server to forward queries to Azure to resolve private endpoint IP addresses.

 The private endpoint documentation provides guidance for configuring [on-premises workloads using a DNS forwarder](/azure/private-link/private-endpoint-dns-integration#on-premises-workloads-using-a-dns-forwarder).